Thumbs Surveys

 Thumbs surveys are set apart by the power of simplicity.
 As a classic gesture, Thumbs is super intuitive.

 If it's a "thumbs up," the feedback is positive.
 If it's a "thumbs down," the feedback is negative.
-It's that simple!
+It's a simple vote!

 The questions you can ask with the thumbs survey are endless, but a common format is: